Skip to content Skip to footer navigation

 • Price: $399

-With SD and HD sports broadcasts earning very good results, this is a TV that's more than capable of getting the job done.
-And hey, you can't argue with the price if you're working on a budget.
+This 32-inch TV isn't suitable for larger viewing areas but it will fit right in as a secondary screen for the bedroom, garage or BBQ area.
+With SD and HD sports broadcasts earning very good results, this TV is more than capable of getting the job done – and you can't argue with the price if you're working on a tight budget.

-Sound quality is poor, which is common at this price point, and it doesn't support 4K.
-But keep your expectations in check and you'll still have a solid afternoon watching sport, even if the small screen can't entirely immerse you.
+Sound quality is poor, which is a common problem at this price point, and it doesn't support 4K.
+But keep your expectations in check and you'll still have a fun afternoon watching sport, even if the small screen isn't entirely immersive.

 Read the full ChiQ L32G7PG review.